 Find dental care from free clinics.
 Many individuals do not have access to quality, affordable dental care.
 Private insurance plans may not provide the coverage that people need.
 Find a listing of dental clinics in your town and county.
 Many accept both state or federal government assistance and public health insurance for payment, as well as private plans.
 Or they offer free care to the low income.

 Free government health care programs are administered by the Health Resources and Services Administration (HRSA).
 The government agency provides free or low cost medical care, even to the under and uninsured.
 Checkups, treatment, prescriptions, immunizations, and other services are available.
 More on Health Resources and Services Administration.

-Food assistance from state and federal government organizations
+Immediate food assistance from state and federal government organizations

-State government affiliated or supported agencies
+State government affiliated agencies for financial help

 Community Action Agencies are local nonprofit and public organizations that provide many services to those in need.
-The organizations may offer utility bill assistance, applications for public aid, job training, help with paying rent, financial counseling, and other activities.
+The organizations may offer utility bill assistance, applications for public aid, job training, government money, help with paying rent, financial counseling, and other activities.
 Many local agencies even offer government job training and employment services.
 Find community action agencies near you as well as the services they offer.

 Free advice from attorneys is provided to over 5 million people per year.
 Individuals receive legal counsel and representation from a federal government funded program, the Legal Service Corporation.
 Over 900 law offices across the nation offer legal aid as well as give the low income advice from free lawyers as the result of the federal government grants.